 Bacalao.
 Thinly sliced and salted cod served on toast with tomatoes.

 Calamares.
 Fresh fried squid with some lemon juice is an absolute joy.

 Croquetas.
 This is one of the most popular tapas in Spain.
 Two of our favorites are the croquetas de jamón or bacalao.

 Patatas Bravas.
 Roasted potato chunks with a lovely spicy sauce.
 Another classic is Patatas alioli, which is served with a light warm garlicky mayonnaise sauce.

 Boquerones en Vinagre.
 Delicious anchovy filets marinated in vinegar.

 Ensaladilla Rusa.
 It's the Spanish version of the Russian cold potato salad.
 Like all tapas, ensaladilla rusa comes in many forms.
 Our favorite is the one, which includes tuna, cooked carrots and peas, boiled egg, and roasted red peppers.

 There are hundreds of different types of tapas and remember, each region has their very own specialties.
-For the best tapas bars in Sevilla, try these or one of Cat Gaa's favorites.
+For the best tapas bars in Sevilla, try these.
 If you happen to live in Barcelona, make sure you read this article by Time Out to discover their best.
 Malaga and Palma de Mallorca also have their suggestions.
 If you want to take it one step further, try your hand at making one of the most-beloved tapas: the Spanish omelette or tortilla de patatas.
 Typical Non Spanish has created an easy, but delicious recipe so you'll get it just right!